Leadwerks/scpcb/README.md

 **NVPatch** will patch the executable to add these two variables into any compiled EXE..._and it works with Blitz EXEs!_

-If you don't apply the NVPatch tool to your executable, the game will try to use integrated graphics when it runs on a laptop with switchable graphics.

 To patch the executable, just run the **NVPatch.bat** file.
 If the tool works you will see a message that says OK.

 ![](nvpatch.png)